IGJoshua/coffi/README.md

 functions.

 ### Benchmarks
+**BENCHMARKS FOR COFFI AND DTYPE-NEXT ARE BASED ON AN OLD VERSION.
+NEW BENCHMARKS WILL BE CREATED WHEN PANAMA COMES OUT OF PREVIEW**

 An additional consideration when thinking about alternatives is the performance of each available option.
 It's an established fact that JNA (used by all three alternative libraries on JDK <16) introduces more overhead when calling native